rarescosma/octotail/README.md

 │                                              [required]                                          │
 │    --gh-otp                         TEXT     GitHub OTP. (for web auth) [env var: _GH_OTP]       │ │                                              [default: None]                                     │
-│    --workflow  -w                   TEXT     Look for workflows with this particular name.       │ │                                              [default: None]                                     │ │    --ref-name  -r                   TEXT     Look for workflows triggered by this ref.           │ │                                              Example: 'refs/heads/main'                          │ │                                              [default: None]                                     │
+│    --workflow  -w                   TEXT     Only consider workflows with this name.             │ │    --ref-name  -r                   TEXT     Only consider workflows triggered by this ref.      │ │                                              Example: 'refs/heads/main'                          │ │    --repo      -R                   TEXT     Use this GitHub repo to look for workflow runs.
+If  │ │                                              unspecified, will look for a remote matching        │ │                                              'git@github.com:<user>/<repo>.git' in the current   │ │                                              directory.                                          │ │                                              Examples: 'user/repo' OR 'org_name/repo'            │
 │    --headless      --no-headless             [env var: _HEADLESS] [default: headless]            │
 │    --port                           INTEGER  [env var: _PORT]                                    │
 │                                              [default: (random in range 8100-8500)]              │